-Male sphynx cat are just more relaxed and stress free due to their outgoing nature and impeccable sense of fun.
-These cats are high intensity, always on the move and love exploring, which includes being mischievious and totally ridiculous at times.
+Male sphynx cats are just more relaxed and stress-free due to their outgoing nature and impeccable sense of fun.
+These cats are high-intensity, always on the move and love exploring, which includes being mischievous and totally ridiculous at times.

-Males are also much more affectionate and it can be seen in their behavior, as their ability to constantly cuddle, rub themselves on you, follow you around as well as being super submissive.
+Males are also much more affectionate and it can be seen in their behaviour, as their ability to constantly cuddle, rub themselves on you, follow you around as well as be super submissive.
 They can also become a little too attached at times.

-They do very well with kids, other pets and blend in perfectly with the family.
-Their friendly natures makes them lovable and they generally get along with anyone as well as unfamiliar guests and family members.
+They do very well with kids, and other pets and blend in perfectly with the family.
+Their friendly nature makes them lovable and they generally get along with anyone as well as unfamiliar guests and family members.

-Males Sphynx cats almost resemble puppy-like behavior which exemplifies the friendly and outgoing nature of a Sphynx cat.
+Males Sphynx cats almost resemble puppy-like behaviour which exemplifies the friendly and outgoing nature of a Sphynx cat.
 The exact qualities that attract many people to this incredible breed.

 Female Sphynx Cats

-If you looking for a cat that is sweet, poised, have self control and with a subtle nature.
+If you looking for a cat that is sweet, poised, has self-control and with a subtle nature.
 Then the female Sphynx cat is definitely for you.
-These cats are generally more reserved and lady-like while still displaying a great sense of boldness to impress or intimidate.
+These cats are generally more reserved and ladylike while still displaying a great sense of boldness to impress or intimidate.